-Esther Brimmer is the Executive Director and CEO of NAFSA: Association of International Educators, the largest nonprofit professional association dedicated to international education.
+Esther Brimmer is the James H. Binger Senior Fellow in Global Governance at the Council on Foreign Relations.
+She served as Executive Director and CEO of NAFSA: Association of International Educators, the largest nonprofit professional association dedicated to international education until 2022.

 She served at the U.S. Department of State as the Assistant Secretary for International Organization Affairs from 2009-2013.
 She served on the Policy Planning Staff from 1999-2001 and on the staff of the Under Secretary for Political Affairs from 1993-1995.